unskript/Awesome-CloudOps-Automation/Slack/legos/slack_post_messages/README.md

         message: Message sent to channel.

 ## Lego Input
-This Lego takes three inputs handle, channel and message.
+This Lego take three inputs handle, channel and message.

 ## Lego Output
 Here is a sample output.
 <img src="./1.png">

 ## See it in Action
 You can see this Lego in action following this link [unSkript Live](https://unskript.com)